Galahadagent/My-projects-in-mindustry/External maps/README.md

-add your mindustry Survival, Attack,Pvp maps in the specific,
+add your mindustry Survival, Attack, Pvp maps in the specific,
 # Survival
 # Attack
 # PVP